jenifer-mathias/take-home-assignment/README.md

 ## How you made your design decisions

 I based my design on common timeline implementations and best practices in Android development, aiming for simplicity, readability, and modularity.
+The color palette was inspired by Airtable's brand colors to give the app a vibrant and consistent look.

 ## How you would test this if you had more time